First we need to localise the pain: is it in the tendon-bone insertion? Or is it a couple of centimeters up in the tendon (in the mid-portion)?

 If it is tendinopathy alone and there is no partial rupture, then the heavy eccentric loading regiment is the first line of treatment.

 If you experience a poor result after eccentric training, such as remaining pain on the inside (medial side) of the achilles, there might be suggestive of plantaris tendon involvement.
-We suggest a review at the Tendon Clinic for an accurate diagnosis and information about treatment.
+We suggest a review in one of our 7 London based clinics for an accurate diagnosis and information about treatment.